Solaireis/Solaireis/README.md

 ### 🧋 Hobbies: I
 in my free time I enjoy doing many things such as
-- photography,
+- photography
-- art,
+- art
-- music,
+- music
-- reading,
+- reading
-- cooking,
+- cooking
 - sports and more!! („• ֊ •„)

 ### My Favourite quote on the Internet